Using our computers

 - Staffordshire Adult and Community Learning Service run beginner and follow-on computer classes in many libraries

-- Some libraries can put you in touch with an IT buddy - a library volunteer who can provide you with support in using computers
+- Some libraries can put you in touch with an IT buddy - a library volunteer who can provide you with support in using computers.
+Please see the page about your library and contact them for further information.

 - From time to time, we also offer activities such as digital photography and sessions on researching your local and family history online